 HP Robotic Solution Accelerates Construction Process

-How an end-to-end robotic solution revolutionizes the complex layout process on construction sites, reducing time and costs for construction projects.
+How an end-to-end robotic solution is revolutionising the complex layout process on construction sites and reducing time and costs in construction projects.

-In the construction industry, time is a crucial factor: delays usually lead to additional costs for project participants.
-Numerous prominent examples testify to the unpredictability of construction sites – from Stuttgart 21 train station and the Elbphilharmonie to BER airport or the Pergamon Museum.
-Only 30 percent of all construction projects are completed on time and within the estimated budget.
-This is also because construction is a craft, involving many manual activities and therefore sometimes prone to errors.
+Time is a crucial factor in the construction industry: delays usually lead to additional costs for those involved in the project.
+There are numerous prominent examples that demonstrate how construction sites are unpredictable in the truest sense of the word – from Stuttgart 21 railway station and the Elbphilharmonie concert hall to BER Airport and the Pergamon Museum.
+Only 30 percent of all construction projects are completed on time and within budget.
+This is partly because construction is a craft, involving many manual tasks and therefore sometimes prone to errors.

 Significantly faster layout creation than in the manual process